 The 1/2" of rain we got in the last 24 hours will certainly make things a bit more difficult for the next few days and colder weather is close behind.
 Streamers will be the weapon of choice for the coming days, and fish will either go deep or tuck to the shore.
 When the river returns to a better level we will be able to reassess where the fish will move as winters grip starts to tighten.
 Since there isn't much snow, take an opportunity to get out and do some fishing.

 The Great Lakes tribs have also be fishing pretty well, the increased flows have kept fresh fish coming into the rivers and those who have returned from trips reported solid fishing for the most part.
 If you find yourself with some free time this winter a trip to one of these fisheries is usually worth your time.

 We have decided to keep out fly fishing equipment front and center this year throughout the winter so if you need any gear or supplies feel free to stop on by.
 If you are looking for some suggestions on where to get out and what to use, we are here to help.
 Remember that the new "Sportsman's Bill" will come into effect January 1st, so we will have even more water available to us for off-season fishing soon.

 Again thank you for a great season!
 Much more ahead.
 And dont forget about the 6th Annual Otter Creek Classic and the Fly Fishing Film Tour coming April 11th through the 13th.

 Good Luck and Have Fun!

-Guiding season is in full swing and if your looking to spend sometime on VT's waters, let us show you around.
+Need a guide?
+Just because regular season is over doesn't mean that we don't have plenty of productive water to fish and if you're looking to spend sometime on VT's waters, let us show you around.
 Whether you want to learn some new water, take a VT driftboat trip, work on your nymphing technique, or try chasing some new species with a fly rod, like Bass or Pike.
 GMA guides are ready to help you.

 |River||Water Temp||Water Clarity||Last Update||Hatches|